traversaal-ai/alif-urdu-llm/README.md

 ## Citation

-If you find Curator Evals useful, do not forget to cite us!
+If you find this repository useful, do not forget to cite us!

 ```bash
 @article{ShafiqueAlif2025,